Breast cancer in men

 You can view and print the quick guides for all the pages in the About breast cancer section.

 In men, breast cancer is very rare.
-There are about 370 men diagnosed each year in the UK, compared with around 48,400 cases of breast cancer in women.
-That's about one man for every 130 women diagnosed.
+There are about 350 men diagnosed each year in the UK, compared with around 50,000 cases of breast cancer in women.

 Because so many cases of breast cancer occur in women and it is very rare in men, a lot of the information is directed towards women.
-But much of the information that men with breast cancer need is the same as for women.
+But much of the information that men with breast cancer need is the same.

 The symptoms, diagnosis and treatment are all very similar to women with breast cancer.
 The risks and causes do vary slightly and we've covered that below.
-Obviously there are areas where women need different information to men, such as breast reconstruction or the different types of breast shapes (prostheses) available.
+There are some areas where men need different information to women, such as types of breast surgery.

 We have specific information for men about coping with some of the effects of treatment.
 Some treatments affect men's fertility and sex life.
 There is information in our coping with cancer section about the effect of cancer treatment on sex for men.
-There is important information below about finding support, because this can be much more difficult for men with breast cancer, simply because this is a rare situation.
+There is information below about finding support.
+This is important because getting support can be more difficult for men with breast cancer because this is a rare situation.

 For all other types of information, men with breast cancer should be able to use this whole breast cancer section freely, picking and choosing the information they feel will be of use to them.